 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of iron can be fatal, especially in a young child who has accidentally swallowed it.

 Overdose symptoms may include metallic taste in the mouth, bloody or tarry stools, vomiting blood, severe shortness of breath, chest pain, pale skin, blue lips or fingernails, loss of consciousness, or seizure (convulsions).

-What should I avoid while taking Tandem F (ferrous fumarate, folic acid, and iron polysaccharide)?
+What should I avoid while taking Tandem F?

 Iron is contained in many vitamin or mineral supplements.
 Taking certain products together can cause you to get too much iron.
 Avoid taking any vitamin or mineral supplement your doctor has not recommended.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.